MSCHF-Community/Zuckwatch-Information/docs/readme.md

 - [A hint?](https://curvy.ai/wnghero)

 ## Ideas from Subreddit:
-- Strong assumption that the password submission does nothing per the JS code-
+- Strong assumption that the password submission does nothing per the JS code

-- Could be a url path that unlocks something-
+- Could be a url path that unlocks something
 - Binary code in image?
 (Original facebook page had this as well… not sure if same) Don't think it's relevant though due to subtle differences in color from original image (left) and the newly added zuckwatch logo (right).

 ## Observations concerning Watergate
 - “Deep throat” = name of the Watergate “whistleblower”